eCommerce definition | 7 Types of eCommerce businesses 2023

 Those eCommerce growth trends almost convinced us to open up an online store.
 With such a huge number of buyers, more and more businesses turn to online selling.

-Men spend more time shopping online than women.
+• Men spend more money shopping online than women.

 Turns out, men spend more money than women.
 On average, the male part spends $220 per transaction.
 On the other hand, females tend to spend around $151 per transaction.